lostgoat/gputool/README.md

       MDC_SIZE: 0x3
 ```

+### GCA Info

- * The gca_info command dumps some of the basic HW information
+The gca_info command dumps some of the basic HW information

 ```
 gca_info